In 1872, Ms. Ray (later Mrs. Fraim) (January 13, 1850 – January 4, 1911) became the first black woman in the USA to practice law.

 Her name and story is regularly shared online by people who admire her but they use the photos of other black women who also deserve their place in the limelight.

 These photos show three different women who all have achieved some great things but they are not Charlotte E. Ray.

-Marian Anderson (February 27, 1897 – April 8, 1993), is one of the most celebrated opera singers of the twentieth century and social reformer.
+This is Marian Anderson (February 27, 1897 – April 8, 1993), she is one of the most celebrated opera singers of the twentieth century and social reformer.

-Sadie Tanner Mossell Alexander (January 2, 1898 – November 1, 1989), was the first black woman to receive a Ph.D. in economics in the US in 1921 and the first black woman to practice law in Pennsylvania and did a lot of good work for civil rights.
+This is Sadie Tanner Mossell Alexander (January 2, 1898 – November 1, 1989), she was the first black woman to receive a Ph.D. in economics in the US in 1921 and the first black woman to practice law in Pennsylvania and did a lot of good work for civil rights.

-There is no photo of Charlotte E. Ray, only this illustration;
+There is no photo of Charlotte E. Ray, sadly all we have of her is this illustration;

 If you like my work, please consider supporting me on Patreon;